hbhz-zcy/key_display/readme.md

 ## How to use
 Need config.json.
 There have been a example established,users may take reference and revision.
-specially,if not use log_file,key_display.log will be produced in dir of exe.
+Specially,if not use log_file,key_display.log will be produced in dir of exe.
-specially,you may everytimely remember "safety_key": "f12".
+Specially,you may everytimely remember "safety_key": "f12".